sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerTagUsage.md

   * TaggedApplications (System.Int32) The number of applications that are tagged with this tag and that are visible to the calling delegated administrator.

+  * TaggedCatalogs (System.Int32) The number of catalogs that are tagged with this tag and that are visible to the calling delegated administrator.

   * TaggedDesktopGroups (System.Int32) The number of desktop groups that are tagged with this tag and that are visible to the calling delegated administrator.

   * TaggedMachines (System.Int32) The number of machines that are tagged with this tag and that are visible to the calling delegated administrator.